View William Chervak's Obituary on MyRecordJournal.com and share memories

 He was born in Bridgeport on February 20, 1919, a son of the late Joseph and Bessie (Mikolka) Chervak.
 He worked as a steel worker for many years until retiring.
 He was in the U.S. Army during World War II and served in the South Pacific

-He is survived by his son, William Chervak and his wife, Karen, of Avon; his daughter, Donna Files of Surprise, AZ; his brother, Joseph Chervak; and his granddaughter, Jessica File.
+He is survived by his son, William Chervak Jr. and his wife, Karen, of Avon; his daughter, Donna Files of Surprise, AZ; his brother, Joseph Chervak; and his granddaughter, Jessica File; and his long-time friend Janet Revoir.
 He was predeceased by his sister, Helen Childs.